jidongbsu/cs452-device-driver/README.md

 To be added soon.

+You will be completing the toyota.c file.
+You should not modify the toyota.h file.

 To install the module, run *make* and then *sudo insmod toyota.ko*; to remove it, run sudo *rmmod toyota*.
 Yes, in *rmmod*, whether or not you specify ko does not matter; but in *insmod*, you must have that ko.

 ## The Main Driver